isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 47. For law firms, we recognise that it will be challenging for them, especially the small and medium-sized Singapore law practices (SLPs) – More difficult for them to curate, customise and perhaps develop their own IT solutions, mainly due to the lack of economies of scale.
 MinLaw has therefore taken on this role, and launched the Legal Technology Platform (LTP) in July last year.

 {:start="48"}
 48. The LTP is a matter management and collaboration tool, customised for legal workflows.
-In other words, developed to intuitively fit the legal workflow process that each firm, particularly a smaller firm, might need and require at the backend and progressively also, deal with needs at the front end.
+In other words, developed to intuitively fit the legal workflow process that each firm, particularly a smaller firm, might need and require at the backend and it progressively also deals with needs at the front end.
 Through the LTP, SLPs can manage and collaborate on matters more seamlessly internally and also with their clients externally.
 They can also access data from commonly used practice and document management systems, such as Tessaract, Clio, TessaCloud and NetDocuments.

 {:start="49"}
 49. Mr Thomas asked about the reception of the LTP.
 As of January 2023, the LTP has been adopted by 27 Singapore-based firms, with around 550 Singapore-based users.